List of films condemned by the Legion of Decency

 Legion-organized boycotts made a C rating harmful to a film's distribution and profitability.
 In some periods the Legion's aim was to threaten producers with a C rating, demand revisions, and then award a revised B rating.
 At other times the Legion, preferring to avoid the notoriety and publicity that films gained from having a C rating revised to B, refused to remove their original rating, which resulted in industry self-censorship that achieved the Legion's aims with less public conflict.
 For example, Elia Kazan's A Streetcar Named Desire was cut by 4 minutes to avoid a C rating, and Billy Wilder cut scenes from the original play to avoid a C for The Seven Year Itch.
 Spartacus underwent similar editing to avoid a C rating.

-Most condemned films were made outside of the United States for audiences that were principally non-American and non-English speaking.
-Of the 53 movies the Legion had placed on its condemned list by 1943, only Howard Hughes' The Outlaw was the product of a major U.S. studio and it was not widely distributed.
+Most condemned films were made outside of the studio system, being either exploitation films produced by Poverty Row studios or movies made outside the United States for audiences that were principally non-American and non-English speaking, often distributed by exploitation presenters.
+Of the 53 movies the Legion had placed on its condemned list by 1943, only Howard Hughes' The Outlaw was the product of a major U.S. studio and it would not receive a wide release until 1946.
 After The Moon is Blue (1953) and Baby Doll (1956) received C ratings, it was a decade before two more major Hollywood movies received the C rating: The Pawnbroker (1964) and Kiss Me, Stupid (1964).

 Films are often reported to have been condemned in general terms, that is, they were criticized or even denounced, when they did not receive the Legion's C rating.
 Some rely on a list of films that were condemned early in the 1930s by the Archdiocese of Chicago in advance of the Legion of Decency's rating system, Turner Classic Movies, for example, has programmed a festival of "Movies Condemned by the Catholic Legion of Decency" that included several that were not rated C by the Legion.